bruceravel/demeter/documentation/Athena/examples/aucl.rst

    :target: ../_images/ex_aucl_data.png
    :width: 100%

+   The sequence of measurements from 0.12 through 720 hours.
+The top-most trace shows the starting material, aqueous Au\ :sup:`3+` chloride.
+The bottom trace shows the end product, metallic gold.

 .. _fig-auclstandards:

 .. figure::  ../../_images/ex_aucl_standards.png
    :target: ../_images/ex_aucl_standards.png
    :width: 100%

+   All of the standards contained in the project file.

 .. subfigend::
    :width: 0.45
    :label: _fig-aucllcf

-   (Left) The sequence of measurements from 0.12 through 720 hours.
-The top-most trace shows the starting material, aqueous Au\
-   :sup:`3+` chloride.
-The bottom trace shows the end product, metallic gold.
-(Right) All of the standards contained in the project file.

 The purpose of this experiment is two-fold.
 One goal is to determine the reaction kinetics of the reduction.
 To that end, we will assume that the